Odeon Luxe West End: 1940–1967

 The cinema was closed for almost a year from late-October 1940 when it suffered bomb damage.
-It re-opened 11 July 1941 with The Flame of New Orleans.
+It re-opened on 11 July 1941 with The Flame of New Orleans.
 Oscar Deutsch Odeon Theatres Ltd. took over in July 1946, and they closed it in July 1950 for some repairs to be carried out to the war damage.

 The UK premiere of Walt Disney's Alice in Wonderland was held here on 26 July 1951.
 Further repairs were carried out in 1955.
 The UK premiere of Laurence Olivier's production of Richard III took place in August 1955, and it ran here for thirteen weeks.
 The Longest Day played as a 'roadshow' presentation from 11 October 1962 until 4 September 1963.
 The UK premiere of Mary Poppins opened here on 17 December 1964 and played for several weeks before transferring to the Odeon Haymarket.
 The European Gala Premiere of The Happiest Millionaire starring Tommy Steele was held here on 26 October 1967.
 The Leicester Square Theatre was closed on 3 April 1968 with Carry On Doctor.
 The cinema was to undergo a complete interior refurbishment.
 The Wurlitzer organ, which was played at special organ concerts right up to closing, was also removed from the building.